towns-protocol/towns/servers/matrix-crypto-login-spec.md

 1. User initiates a new registration.

-2. Matrix client reqeusts a new registration session.
+2. Matrix client requests a new registration session.
 [More ...](#client-requests-new-registration-session)

-3. Matrix server respond with a list of supported registration flows, including a new sessionID.
-[More ...](#server-respond-with-supported-registration-flow)
+3. Matrix server responds with a list of supported registration flows, including a new sessionID.
+[More ...](#server-responds-with-supported-registration-flow)

 4. Matrix client creates a new message for the user to sign.
 [More ...](#client-creates-message-to-sign)